Achilles Tendonitis – Non insertional

 Watch Video: Achilles Tendonitis

-There are four common causes for pain in the region near the back part of the heel:
+There are three common causes for pain in the region near the back part of the heel:

 - Insertional Achilles tendonitis: In this type, the pathology is located at the insertion of the Achilles tendon to the heel bone.

-- Achilles tendon rupture: Rupture of the Achilles tendon, usually 2-6cm from the insertion to the heel bone, may not be clinically obvious and may be confused with tendonitis
+- Achilles tendon rupture: Rupture of the Achilles tendon, usually 2-6cm from the insertion to the heel bone, while this condition usually occurs as an acute injury in some patients it may not be clinically obvious and can occasionally be confused with tendonitis

 Achilles tendonitis is a chronic condition characterized by pain and often swelling in the Achilles tendon.
-Symptoms are often due to swelling and inflammation of the tissue (paratenon) that surrounds the Achilles tendon.
-As such, the condition may be more appropriately described as an Achilles Tenosynovitis (Inflammation of the lining surrounding the Achilles tendon).
-The location of the symptoms in non-insertional tendonitis is about 2-6 cm above the insertion of the Achilles tendon on to the heel bone.
-(Figure 1) For Insertional Achilles Tendonitis, pain and swelling is located where the Achilles tendon inserts to the heel bone (Figure 1).
+Symptoms are occasionally due to swelling and inflammation of the tissue (paratenon) that surrounds the Achilles tendon – this is more accurately called tenosynovitis (Inflammation of the lining surrounding the Achilles tendon).
+Non-insertional tendinosis of the tendon often presents as an oblong lump in the tendon itself due to internal damage and microscopic tearing of the collagen fibers in the middle of the tendon.
+The location of the symptoms in non-insertional tendonitis is usually between 2-6 cm above the insertion of the Achilles tendon on to the heel bone (Figure 1).
+For Insertional Achilles Tendonitis, pain and swelling is located where the Achilles tendon inserts to the heel bone (Figure 1).

-Achilles tendonitis is often associated with an increase in activity level such as starting a new training regimen or attempting to resume a normal activity level after an injury to another part of the foot or ankle.
-The recent increase in shoes with negative heels as a way to “tone” the muscles of the lower extremity has resulted in more Achilles tendonitis as these shoes tend to increase the load through the Achilles tendon (Figure 2).
+Achilles tendonitis is often associated with an increase in activity level such as starting a new training program or attempting to resume a normal activity level after an injury to another part of the foot or ankle.
+The use of shoes with “negative” heels as a way to “tone” the calf muscles has resulted in more Achilles tendonitis as these shoes tend to increase the load through the Achilles tendon.
 Irritation to the synovial sheath that encloses the Achilles tendon is thought to be caused either by direct pressure from shoe wear or from an irregularity in the Achilles tendon.
 The Achilles tendon is believed to suffer microtearing when it is overloaded, and the body’s healing response to this microtearing may also contribute to symptoms.
 Despite the pain originating from the Achilles tendon, the tendon itself is usually intact, and the presence of Achilles tendonitis is not believed to increase the risk of an Achilles Tendon rupture.

 X-rays will usually be negative for non-insertional Achilles tendonitis, unless there is calcification of the Achilles tendon, which is relatively rare except in older patients.
 However, for insertional Achilles tendonitis, a calcaneal spur can be seen in an x-ray.
-An MRI can give a detailed view of the soft tissue (Figure 3) but may not be indicated for an initial assessment of Achilles tendonitis, unless the physician is attempting to answer a specific question (i.e. tendon rupture).
-An ultrasound can also be used as it is more readily available and less expensive than an MRI.
+An MRI can give a detailed view of the soft tissue (Figure 3) but is usually not indicated for an initial assessment of Achilles tendonitis, unless the physician is attempting to answer a specific question (i.e. is the tendon ruptured?).
+If needed an ultrasound can also be used as it is more readily available and less expensive than an MRI.